Gracious Ways to Ask for Cash Gifts

-There was a time when the mavens of manners turned up their noses at the thought of giving money as a gift.
-But today there are plenty of people who can't think of a more appropriate present for two people just starting out in their new, shared life.
+There was a time when the mavens of manners turned up their noses at the thought of giving money as a gift, but today there are plenty of people who can't think of a more appropriate present for two people beginning their new, shared life.
 In fact, monetary gifts have long been considered proper and acceptable in different regions of the country, as well as among people of different cultures.
-Guests invited to a Korean wedding often present envelopes containing cash or checks to the parents of the bride and groom, who in turn present the money to the newlywed couple.
+Guests invited to a Korean wedding often present envelopes containing cash or checks to the parents of the couple, who in turn present the money to the newlyweds.
 Guests at a Chinese wedding often hand the bride monetary presents in red envelopes (red symbolizes luck).
-There's an Italian custom called "The Grand March" -- the wedding reception ends with a receiving line in which the couple gives each guest a sweet in exchange for an envelope of money.
-During the traditional Polish "Dollar Dance," guests dance with the bride and pin money to her veil or dress.
+There's an Italian custom called The Grand March, where the wedding reception ends with a receiving line in which the couple gives each guest a sweet in exchange for an envelope of money.
+During the traditional Polish Dollar Dance, guests dance with the bride and pin money to her veil or dress.

 How to Spread the Word